e-sensing/Rwtss/README.md

 that offers time series of remote sensing data using a simple API.
 A WTSS server takes as input an Earth observation data cube, that has a spatial and a temporal dimension and can be multidimensional in terms of its attributes.
-The WTSS API has three commands, which are are *list\_coverages*, that returns a list of coverages available in the server; (b) *describe\_coverage*, that that returns the metadata for a given coverage; (c) *time\_series*, that returns a time series for a spatio-temporal location.
+The WTSS API has three commands, which are are (a) *list\_coverages*, that returns a list of coverages available in the server; (b) *describe\_coverage*, that that returns the metadata for a given coverage; (c) *time\_series*, that returns a time series for a spatio-temporal location.

+The R interface to WTSS services considers that “coverages” are equivalent to “data cubes”.
 Data cubes rely on the fact that Earth observation satellites revisit the same place at regular intervals.
 Thus measures can be calibrated so that observations of the same place in different times are comparable.
 These calibrated observations can be organised in regular intervals, so that each measure from sensor is mapped into a three dimensional multivariate array in space-time.

 ## Connecting to a WTSS server